 You can only submit an EoI for the Small Grants - Horticulture Start Up scheme by accessing Rural Payments Wales (RPW) Online.
 If you already have a Customer Reference Number (CRN) you should have received a letter informing you of your Activation Code to set up your account.
-If you no longer have this, please telephone the Customer Contact Centre on 0300 062 5004:

-- Monday to Thursday 8:30 to 17:00, and - Friday 8:30 to 16:30

-Tell the operator your CRN and they will send you a new activation code.
+If you no longer have this, please telephone the RPW Customer Contact Centre on 0300 062 5004 (1 March - 28 April 2023 (excluding Bank Holidays) Monday - Friday 9:00 - 16:00 and 2 - 15 May 2023 Monday - Thursday 9:00 - 17:00 and Friday 9:00 - 16:00) and tell the operator your CRN.
+They will send you a new Activation Code.

 To register your business details for the first time, you need to complete the online registration form.
 Please refer to the how to register guidance for further details.
 The vast majority of changes to business details can be done online.
-However, we may require further details on any major changes.
+However, the Welsh Government may require further details on any major changes.
 Please contact the Customer Contact Centre for further information.